 Optimize network traffic patterns

 Using tags automatically applied to your cloud services and resources, you can instantly sort and filter your metrics to see, for example, how network traffic flows across availability zones for a particular service or for your entire infrastructure.
 Often, communicating across data centers or availability zones increases the potential for latency and communication errors, not to mention transit costs.
 By revealing network patterns that may not reflect the intended design of your application, Network Performance Monitoring can point to areas for performance optimization and cost savings.

 Identify misconfigured services

 Network Performance Monitoring is a powerful tool for zeroing in on the source of network issues.
+Use TCP retransmit count to quickly identify connectivity issues in your network.
 In a Kubernetes cluster, for example, where containers are constrained only in their CPU and memory usage, a single container can saturate the network.
-In a few clicks, you can drill down to the container image that is consuming the most network bandwidth, and pivot directly to logs or request traces from that service to help identify the root cause.
+In a few clicks, you can drill down to the container image that is consuming the most network throughput, and pivot directly to logs or request traces from that service to help identify the root cause.

 Full-stack dependency monitoring

 Flow analytics is a powerful way of drilling down into not just the metrics describing network communication, but the topology of the network as well.
 By aggregating all of the flows between objects, Datadog can display network traffic on a directed graph.
 Using tags, you can visualize network topology by service, Kubernetes deployment, Docker image, Chef role, AWS security group, or any other lens.

 Traditionally, network-level visibility has come with a performance cost—monitoring the flow of packets can chew up significant CPU resources.
 Datadog’s Network Performance Monitoring is built on eBPF, which enables detailed visibility into network flows with extremely low overhead.
 So you can get unprecedented visibility into your network connections in any environment, without the performance trade-offs.

 Network observability for the cloud age